1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 **Role**: A simple string identifier like `user-svc:user` or `user-svc:org:{orgId}:admin` that represents a specific capability or access level.
 Roles are embedded in tokens.

-**Invite**: A way to assign roles to users—both current and future.
-Invites allow roles to be claimed later, once the user joins or logs in.
+**Enroll**: A way to assign roles to users—both current and future.
+Enrolls allow roles to be claimed later, once the user joins or logs in.

 **Permission**: A string such as `petstore-svc:read`, typically mapping to an API action or endpoint.
 Roles can bundle multiple permissions.

-**Grant**: A mechanism for assigning permissions to users or roles.
-Grants define who can access what by connecting users or roles with specific permissions.
+**Permit**: A mechanism for assigning permissions to users or roles.
+Permits define who can access what by connecting users or roles with specific permissions.

 ## Overview